LinYunWen/FB-chatbot/README.md

 # Innovation Chatbot
-This is a messenger bot for searching songs, albums, playlist, artist from KKbox database
+This is a messenger bot with KKBOX open API for searching songs, albums, playlist, artist data from KKBOX database

 ## Setup
 This project is runnable on Heroku!